ClaymeCall/ClaymeCall/README.md

 ## 🚀 About Me

 I'm a blend of a data-driven industrial background & passion for FOSS, privacy respecting software.
-In my spare time I like to code, tinker my 3D printer and play some notes 🎵
+In my spare time I like to code, tinker with my 3D printer and play some notes 🎵

 - 🔭 I’m currently working on **Migrating my work computer to NixOS**
 - 🌱 I’m currently learning **programming fundamentals** at **Holberton School** Toulouse